 - Part two: Heritage and conservation areas, retailing, urban green environment, natural environment, culture and recreation, housing standards and countryside policies

 We are currently consulting on the 'Cheltenham Plan (Part One) Preferred Options' document and further details can be found on our online consultation system.
 This consultation opened on Monday 6 February and closes at 5pm on Monday 20 March 2017.
+Download the guide to the consultation system for details on how to comment using the system.

 We will be holding several public events where planning officers will be available to discuss this consultation further, these will be held at: